Exclusive: India's 2013/14 budget to be most austere in years

 A senior official at the ministry said that, to compensate, the railways have been asked to raise rail fares and form joint ventures with state-run infrastructure companies.

-The ministry needs at least $75 billion to complete ongoing projects related to laying new track, modernising services and improving safety, which are already 10 years behind schedule.
+The ministry needs at least $75 billion to complete ongoing projects related to laying new track, modernizing services and improving safety, which are already 10 years behind schedule.

 Chidambaram has promised to achieve a fiscal deficit of 5.3 percent of GDP this fiscal year and 4.8 percent in 2013/14, targets he calls 'red lines' that cannot be crossed.
 Late last year, some economists were predicting that the budget deficit this year could be closer to 6 percent.